joshmcrae/kick/docs/dependency-injection.md

 A factory service definition on the other hand binds a service name to a `callable` that is responsible for building the service on demand.
-This is useful in situations where the service isn't required on every request and you want it created on demand.
+This is useful in situations where the service isn't required on every request and you want it constructed lazily.

 ```php
 $container->factory(Database::class, fn () => new Database($container->resolve('dsn')));
 ```

+Note that once resolved, an object created by a factory is cached and returned on subsequent requests for that service.

 ## Providers

-A Kick application can be passed a service provider, which is simply a `callable` that is passed the container as an argument.
-A service provider can be used to define services that cannot be automatically resolved and perform other initialization required at application boot.
+A Kick application can be configured with any number of service providers, tasked with defining base depenendencies and performing other initialization during boot.
+A service provider is simply a `callable` that receives an instance of `Kick\Service\Container`.

 ```php
 <?php